Frequently Asked Questions

 Anyone can become a member provided they are not already a member of another registered political party.
 We do not discriminate on religious grounds although we broadly follow Christian family values.

-Membership fees are by choice, $10 per year for a Community Member and $5 for an Associate Member.
+Membership fees are $1 per year, although donations are gratefully accepted.
 The year starts from 1st of July to following 31st of June.
-Membership fees pay for the monthly hire of the Community Centres and any mail-outs to those Members that do not have computers.
-Councillor Peter Harle also donates a substantial proportion of his Councillor allowance to ensure our organisation remains a viable alternative to the Major Parties.
+Membership fees pay for the monthly hire of the Community Centres.
+Councillor Peter Harle donates a substantial proportion of his annual Councillor allowance to ensure our organisation remains a viable alternative to the Major Parties.

-Everyone is welcome to attend our once a month meeting, usually the first Thursday of the month from February to November (no meeting in January) starting at 7:00 pm and conclude at around 9:00 pm.
+Everyone is welcome to attend our once a month meeting, usually the first Thursday of the month from February to November (no meeting in January) starting at 6:30 pm and concludes at around 9:30 pm.
 Coffee, tea and biscuits provided.
 Attendance is usually between 12 to 25 residents, members and guests.
-Everyone is given the opportunity to ask questions and support on issues they may have when dealing with Liverpool City Council.
-Both Councillor Harle and Councillor Rhodes are registered as a “Justice of the Peace” (JP) which may be of help in witnessing documents etc.
+Everyone is given ane opportunity to ask questions and support on issues they may have when dealing with Liverpool City Council.
+Councillor Harle is registered as a “Justice of the Peace” (JP) which may be of help in witnessing documents etc.

 Updated by Peter Harle,